AGLDWG/guidelines/PID-IRI-Guidelines-v2.2.md

 3. [Top-Level Registers](#83-top-level-registers)
 4. [Second-Level Registers](#84-second-level-registers)

-There is an additional resource type, *Organisation*, for which IRIs are created automatically - to identifier AGLDWG member organisations.
+There is an additional resource type, *Organisation*, for which PIDs are created automatically by the *Registry Manager*- to identifier AGLDWG member organisations.
+PIDs may not be requested for Organisations.

 More types of items may be added in the future.
 Such additions would require this document to be updated.

-IRIs for Datasets are created within the *Dataset Register*, for definitional resources within the *Def Register* and for Top-Level Register items within the *Top-Level Register*.
+PIDs for Datasets are created within the *Dataset Register*, for definitional resources within the *Def Register* and for Top-Level Register items within the *Top-Level Register*.
 This Top-Level Register contains the Dataset Register, the Def Register and the Organisations Register as subregisters.
-Second-Level Register items are created as registers within individual Datasets or as modules within Top-Level Registers, as detailed in [Section 9](#9-second-level-register-IRIs).
+Second-Level Register items are created as registers within individual Datasets or as modules within Top-Level Registers, as detailed in [Section 9](#9-second-level-registers).

-The next four sections of this document describe how IRIs for the four type of items for which they may be requested are formulated and the processes to apply for them.
+The next four sections of this document describe how PIDs for the four type of items for which they may be requested are formulated and the processes to apply for them.

 > NOTE: types implemented
-> _After 2+ years of operations of these *Guidelines* in their present form, from pre-2018 to 2020, no allocations of IRIs for resource types other than Dataset or Definitional Item have been made.
+> _After 2+ years of operations of these *Guidelines* in their present form, from pre-2018 to 2020, no allocations of PIDs for resource types other than Dataset or Definitional Item have been made.
 This does not mean that allocations for other resource types cannot be made but that the community has so far not found pressing use for resources other than Dataset or Definitional Item.
 The Top-Level Register guidance here is retained without afferming its expected use: it is a technical possibility with international precedence for use (see [[CAB-2010](#ref-CAB-2010)]) and the AGLDWG may, or may not, choose to allow Top-Level Register registration in the future._

 ### 8.1.
 Datasets
-Dataset can have IRIs that identify the dataset as a whole.
-These IRIs are somewhat analogous to the IRIs used to indicate datasets in the [data.gov.au](https://data.gov.au) catalogue (e.g. <https://data.gov.au/dataset/rottnest-ferries-underway-temperature> indicating the "Rottnest Ferries Underway Temperature" dataset) but they have more requirements placed on them in order to perform more functions, specifically Linked Data functions.
-The main such function concerns dataset-specific namespaces: where IRIs for datasets in `data.gov.au` resolve to a landing page about the dataset and give access to its metadata and links to distributions of it, `linked.data.gov.au` dataset IRIs both link to metadata and also act as a top-level register for items within the dataset.
-This allows, `linked.data.gov.au` dataset IRIs to be used as dataset-specific namespace domains which can be used to create unique IRIs for sub-dataset items.
+Dataset can have PIDs that identify the dataset as a whole.
+These PIDs are somewhat analogous to the PIDs used to indicate datasets in the [data.gov.au](https://data.gov.au) catalogue (e.g. <https://data.gov.au/dataset/rottnest-ferries-underway-temperature> indicating the "Rottnest Ferries Underway Temperature" dataset) but they have more requirements placed on them in order to perform more functions, specifically Linked Data functions.
+The main such function concerns dataset-specific namespaces: where PIDs for datasets in `data.gov.au` resolve to a landing page about the dataset and give access to its metadata and links to distributions of it, `linked.data.gov.au` dataset PIDs both link to metadata and also act as a top-level register for items within the dataset.
+This allows, `linked.data.gov.au` dataset PIDs to be used as dataset-specific namespace domains which can be used to create unique PIDs for sub-dataset items.
 For example, a Linked Data version of the "Rottnest Ferries Underway Temperature" dataset could have a IRI for each temperature observation which, if delivered at `linked.data.gov.au`, could be something like `https://linked.data.gov.au/dataset/rot-ferry/observation/0026` for an *observation* identified by *0026*.
 The particular pattern used within `https://linked.data.gov.au/dataset/rot-ferry...` is up to the dataset IRI submitter to determine.

-Dataset producers are free to choose the form that their sub-dataset item IRIs take (so-called *hash* or *slash* IRIs (see [[W3C-2016](#ref-W3C-2016)]) however they must deliver both the top-level register of their dataset and all visible subcomponents of it according to Linked Data principles.
+Dataset producers are free to choose the form that their sub-dataset item PIDs take (so-called *hash* or *slash* IRIs (see [[W3C-2016](#ref-W3C-2016)]) however they must deliver both the top-level register of their dataset and all visible subcomponents of it according to Linked Data principles.

 Requirement | Description | Conformance
 ---|---|---